garys-esri/geodev-dc-labs/runtime-workshop/exercises/macOS/Swift/Exercise 2 Zoom Buttons.md

-# Exercise 2: Add Zoom In and Zoom Out Buttons (Mac OS X/Swift)
+# Exercise 2: Add Zoom In and Zoom Out Buttons (macOS/Swift)

 This exercise walks you through the following:
 - Add zoom in and zoom out buttons to the UI